-Nottinghamshire; our rural satellite centre Cameleon Lodge is set in a forestry block that we utilise for our
+our rural satellite centre Cameleon Lodge is set in the heart of Sherwood Forest.
+Our Forest School is

 We believe that the Forest School methodology helps and facilitates more than knowledge development,

 it enables learners to develop socially, emotionally, spiritually, physically, and intellectually.
 We aim to

 create a safe, non-judgemental nurturing environment for learners to develop through experiential learning,

 to try and try again until it works.

 Our approach to taking supported risks means that our learners continue to grow holistically, developing